+Fenestration: Windows and other openings on a building façade.

-- Filling: The process of depositing fill in a low-lying area. - Fire Lane: An unobstructed paved or improved surface area clearly defined by pavement markings and signs, and designed to provide access for fire-fighting equipment. - Flag: Any fabric, banner, or bunting containing distinctive colors, patterns, or symbols, used as a symbol of a government, political subdivision, or other entity. - Floodplain: The channel and the relatively flat area adjoining the channel of a natural stream or river that has been or may be covered by floodwater. - Floor Area, Gross: The sum of the gross horizontal areas of all enclosed floors of a building, including cellars, basements, mezzanines, penthouses, corridors, and lobbies from the exterior face of exterior walls, or from the centerline of a common wall separating two buildings, but excluding any space with a floor-to-ceiling height of less than 6 feet 6 inches. - Floor Area, Habitable: The total floor area of all the habitable rooms in a dwelling unit. - Floor Area, Net: The total of all floor areas of a building, excluding stairwells and elevator shafts, equipment rooms, interior vehicular parking or loading; and all floors below the first or ground floor, except when these are used or intended to be used for human habitation or service to the public. - Floor Area Ratio: Representing the gross floor area of all buildings or structures on a lot divided by the total lot area. - Frontage: That side of a lot abutting on a street; the front lot line.
+Filling: The process of depositing fill in a low-lying area.

+Fire Lane: An unobstructed paved or improved surface area clearly defined by pavement markings and signs, and designed to provide access for fire-fighting equipment.

+Flag: Any fabric, banner, or bunting containing distinctive colors, patterns, or symbols, used as a symbol of a government, political subdivision, or other entity.

+Floodplain: The channel and the relatively flat area adjoining the channel of a natural stream or river that has been or may be covered by floodwater.

+Floor Area, Gross: The sum of the gross horizontal areas of all enclosed floors of a building, including cellars, basements, mezzanines, penthouses, corridors, and lobbies from the exterior face of exterior walls, or from the centerline of a common wall separating two buildings, but excluding any space with a floor-to-ceiling height of less than 6 feet 6 inches.

+Floor Area, Habitable: The total floor area of all the habitable rooms in a dwelling unit.

+Floor Area, Net: The total of all floor areas of a building, excluding stairwells and elevator shafts, equipment rooms, interior vehicular parking or loading; and all floors below the first or ground floor, except when these are used or intended to be used for human habitation or service to the public.

+Floor Area Ratio: Representing the gross floor area of all buildings or structures on a lot divided by the total lot area.

+Foot candle (FC): A quantitative unit measuring the amount of light cast onto a given point, measured as one lumen per square feet.

+Frontage: That side of a lot abutting on a street; the front lot line.